tahir007malik/produceConsumeKafka/README.md

 # produceConsumeKafka
-This repository demonstrates how we can write `producer` and `consumer` code to load and consume using confluent kafka topic.
+This repository demonstrates how we can write `producer` and `consumer` code to load and consume data using confluent kafka topic.